vram-guild/fluidity/README.md

 `StoredArticleView` also exposes an integer `handle()` property, which is *similar* in purpose to vanilla inventory "slots" but also different in key ways:
 * Handles are not guaranteed to correspond to a specific, physical location in storage.
 Some implementations (something like a Storage Drawers mod, for example) may have this contract, but it is never required.

 * Handle can be used to retrieve a storage view (similar to `List.get()`) but the targets of storage transactions are *always* specified by article - never by handle.
-This ensures that no transactions is ambiguously or erroneously specified.
+This ensures that no transaction is ambiguously or erroneously specified.
 A vanilla `Inventory` will let you blindly replace or change the contents of a slot without knowing or validating what was in it.
 Fluidity *never* allows this in its public API.
 Implementations that extend this to allow transactions based on handle (again, something like Storage Drawers would require this) are advised to *also* include article as part of any transaction specification.
 (The `FixedDiscreteStorage` interface in `grondag.fluidity.base.storage.discrete` and its sub-types offer an example of this.)

 * Storage implementations are required to maintain a consistent handle:article mapping for as long as the storage has any listeners.
 In practice, this means preserving empty handles and creating new ones when articles are completely removed and new articles are added.
 This makes is much easier for listeners to maintain a synchronized view of content and/or respond appropriately to changes.
 Except...

-* Implementations that *do* have physical slots *may* change a handle:article mapping, but when doing so must send listeners two events: one to remove the article from its current slot and a second event to re-add the article in its new location.
+* Implementations that *do* have physical slots *may* change a handle:article mapping, but when doing so must send listeners two events: one to remove the article from its current handle association (the listener would associate the old handle with `StoredArticleView.EMPTY`) and a second event to re-add the article with its new handle.
 Implementations that have other reasons to change handle:article mappings may also do so if they follow the same practice.

+## Fractions

 ## Storage and its Variants

 ## Devices

 ## Transactions

+## Multiblocks

+## Carriers

 ### Best Practices - enlist and support auto enlist